 Secondhand September is upon us and it is such a great time for us to shift our focus from buying everything brand new to thinking about what other options are available to us.
 In the past, I have been that snob.
-I have thought of secondhand items as not being good enough, not being luxurious enough and not being for me and I do believe that there was a lot of this mindset going around when I was growing up in the 90’s (coincidentally this was also the time when more “convenient” disposable items came to market too) but I am so, so glad to see a change coming and a lot of us waking up to the damage that large corporations and fast fashion companies are causing to the planet in both pollution and greenhouse gases.
+I have thought of secondhand items as not being good enough, not being luxurious enough and not being for me and I do believe that there was a lot of this mindset going around when I was growing up in the 90’s (coincidentally this was also the time when many of those so called “convenient” disposable items came to market too) but I have most definitely been converted and I am so, so glad to see a flurry of change coming with a lot more of us waking up to the damage that large corporations and fast fashion companies are causing to the planet in both pollution and greenhouse gases.
 Shopping secondhand is now seen as you being more environmentally friendly, as you being super savvy, it allows you to find one off pieces and to create unique collections inside your home.
 So, how do you go about shopping successfully in this way?
 Here are my tips for secondhand shopping…

 Make A List

 This is an important point if you have something specific that you are shopping for.
 It can be very easy to become overwhelmed when looking for exactly what you want in secondhand shops.
 There can be many items that catch your eye and suddenly you’ve lost time and your train of thought, so the best way to prevent this from happening is to make a list of what it is you really need before you head on out.
 This will help you to stick to a plan, to get around more shops and hopefully find that much-wanted item.

 Of course, this isn’t needed for online pre-loved sites BUT do still keep your head in the game, I for one know how you can suddenly lose a good half an hour because you are distracted by what else Facebook Marketplace has to offer you!

 Look For The Potential